 Some workers’ compensation cases are fairly simple and can be resolved without the assistance of an attorney.
 Unfortunately, these kinds of cases tend to be few and far between.
 There are many steps along the way at which a workers’ compensation lawyer can be helpful or even essential as you fight for compensation.
 The following are just a few examples of situations in which you will need a workers’ compensation attorney:

-• Your employer refuses to report your accident, or drags their feet in doing so.
+- Your employer refuses to report your accident or drags their feet in doing so.
 A lawyer can step in to ensure that the process continues moving along.
 Your employer may be attempting to cover up some other transgressions.

-• Your claim is denied, and you need to begin the petition and appeals process.
+- Your claim is denied, and you need to begin the petition and appeals process.

-• Your treating doctor tells you to return to work before you feel ready.
+- Your treating doctor tells you to return to work before you feel ready.
 In workers’ compensation cases, you will most likely initially be treated and reviewed by a doctor that the insurance company provides.
 Because they work alongside the insurance provider, they may be inclined to rush you back to work when you know you are not fully healed.

-• Your permanent disability status is contested.
+- Your permanent disability status is contested.
 The amount of benefits you receive, and for how long, is impacted by whether you fall into the category of “partial disability status” or “total disability status”.
 The insurance provider may try to rule you as “partial” in order to avoid paying you more.
 If you need to contest this categorization, you’ll need a workers’ compensation lawyer.

 How Munley Law Personal Injury Attorneys Can Help

-The lawyers at Munley Law Personal Injury Attorneys are experts in all things workers’ comp and personal injury; our team consists of ten excellent, highly experienced lawyers and dozens of excellent legal support staff.
-Each of our lawyers has over a decade of experience, as well as hands-on trial and courtroom experience.
-We do not get paid unless we win your case, and we will be by your side as you fight to make things right.
+At Munley Law, our lawyers are experts in workers’ comp and personal injury claims; our team consists of ten excellent, highly experienced lawyers and dozens of excellent legal support staff.
+Each of our lawyers has over a decade of experience, including hands-on trial and courtroom experience.
+Our partners are all recognized as some of the Top 100 Trial Lawyers in Pennsylvania, and have also received accolades from Super Lawyers, Martindale-Hubbell, and the American Association for Justice.